 "Maybe we can walk with her if she doesn't drive or take a bus."

 "Maybe."
-Anthony stood up with a sigh, walked over to the window, and closed it.
+Andy stood up with a sigh, walked over to the window, and closed it.
 "I'm assuming you already know what you want to wear tomorrow."

-"Surprisingly, no." Alice sighed and turned the closet light on.
+"Surprisingly, no." Audrey sighed and turned the closet light on.
 "I'm so used to uniforms that it's difficult to decide what I should wear."

-"Think of it this way, Alice."
-Anthony said as he sat down on the floor and pulled his suitcase out from under his bed.
+"Think of it this way, Audrey."
+Andy said as he sat down on the floor and pulled his suitcase out from under his bed.
 "What would you wear on a Saturday to go shopping?"

 "I know what you would wear."
-Alice shot back.
+Audrey shot back.

 "What?"
-Anthony looked up at her.
+Andy looked up at her.
 "What's wrong with what I wear?
 It's a shirt and jeans."